Liver Cancer Awareness Month

 • 5

-Immunotherapy – By boosting the body’s immune response to cancer, immunotherapy can be effective in treating certain types of liver cancer.
+Immunotherapy – Medications that boost the body’s immune response against cancer have shown promise in certain types of liver cancer.

 • 6